autodesk-platform-services/aps-power-automate-tools/docs/part1-setup-triggers/index.md

   - **Scope**: `data:read, data:write`
 - Click **Create connector** in the top-right to save the connector

+> Note: On smaller screens the **Create connector** button may be replaced by a simple checkmark icon.

 ![Security configuration](images/security-config.png)

 - After the connector has been created, copy the auto-generated **Redirect URL** at the very bottom of the **OAuth 2.0** panel (it should look something like this: `https://global.consent.azure-apim.net/redirect/...`), and register it as a callback URL for your APS application on https://aps.autodesk.com/myapps